bengonzalez01/Arduino-Data-Visualization/README.md

 # Arduino Data Visualization
 This repository shows my experience collecting, analyzing, and visualizing data from an Arduino using Python.
-It is broken up into two parts, with two files per part.
+It is broken up into three parts.

 Part 1 - Data Collection and Visualization:
-Has two Files needed: Arduino_Data_Collection_and_Basic_Visualization.ipynb and Sensors_Data_Ouput.ino This project takes 200 data inputs over time from an Arduino Uno (connected to a Sensor Base Kit) and provides Descriptive Statistics and Visualizations on the different types of environmental factors (Pressure, Altitude, Light, Sound, Temperature, and Humidity.
+Has two files needed: Arduino_Data_Collection_and_Basic_Visualization.ipynb and Sensors_Data_Ouput.ino This project takes 200 data inputs over time from an Arduino Uno (connected to a Sensor Base Kit) and provides Descriptive Statistics and Visualizations on the different types of environmental factors (Pressure, Altitude, Light, Sound, Temperature, and Humidity.
 It is a Jupyter Notebook (.ipynb) file and shows the steps that I went through to collect and analyze / visualize the data.
 The notebook is broken up into two parts: Part A - Data Collection and Part B - Data Analysis and Visualization.

 Part 2 - Real Time Data Plotting:
 Has two files needed: Arduino_Real_Time_Data_Plotting.py and Light_Sensor_Test.ino For this project, I worked with the Arduino UNO and the light sensor on the Arduino SensorKit.
 I decided to use the light sensor as the data can vary drastically in a controlled environment, as lights can be turned on and off.
 This program uses the matplotlib.pyplot.ino() function to plot data in real time until the user decides to stop the code from running.

+Part 3 - Arduino Data Visualization w/ User Input
+Has two files needed: tbd

 ## Table of contents
 * [General info](#general-info)